 The internal ICANN Organization implementation team is expected to comprise the staff members who have been working on the Protection of IGOs and INGOs in All gTLDS (including recent policy recommendations concerning certain Red Cross names).
 Given the nature of the four recommendations being sent to the Board, the ICANN Organization does not expect the scope of effort required for this implementation to be significant at this juncture.

-In view, however, of the pending status of Recommendation 5 (including work that will need to be performed by the RPM PDP Working Group) and the fact that the Board has yet to act to finalize all applicable policies concerning IGO and INGO protections (including in relation to those GNSO policy recommendations that are inconsistent with GAC advice and that were deferred by the Board in April 2014), the ICANN Organization anticipates that more extensive and additional work to complete implementation on all IGO and INGO protections will be needed in the future.
+In view, however, of the pending status of Recommendation 5 (including work that will need to be performed by the RPM PDP Working Group) and the fact that the Board has yet to act to finalize all applicable policies concerning IGO and INGO protections (including in relation to those GNSO policy recommendations that are inconsistent with GAC advice and that were deferred by the Board in April 2014), the ICANN Organization anticipates that more extensive and additional work to complete implementation on all IGO and INGO protections will be needed in the future; especially if the final recommendations from the GNSO resulting from work on Recommendation 5 require a review or modification of any ongoing implementation work.

 Annex A: Final Recommendations from the PDP Working Group on IGO-INGO Access to Curative Rights Protection Mechanisms (extracted from the Executive Summary of the Final Report)